Xiaonan Ma

-Xiaonan Ma (麻小南 (麻小南); born 1972) is a Chinese mathematician working in global analysis and local index theory.
+Xiaonan Ma (麻小南 (Má Xiǎonán); born 1972) is a Chinese mathematician working in global analysis and local index theory.

 Early life and education

 Ma was born in 1972 in Zhejiang, China.
 He graduated high school with a maths score of 117 out of 120.

 Ma obtained his bachelor degree from Wuhan University.
 He then received his Ph.D. in 1998 under the direction of Jean-Michel Bismut at Paris-Sud University with a thesis entitled Formes de torsion analytique et familles de submersions.

 Career

 Ma was a researcher at the French National Centre for Scientific Research from 2001 to 2007, working at the Centre de mathématiques Laurent-Schwartz of École Polytechnique.
 After the habilitation in 2005 (Théorie de l'indice local et applications) he became a professor at the University Paris VII (Denis Diderot) in 2007.

 Ma had a postdoctoral position in the group of Jochen Brüning at the Humboldt University of Berlin and was visiting Professor at the University of California, Santa Cruz.
 He was junior member of the Institut universitaire de France from 2009 to 2014.
 He is member of the international Faculty of the University of Cologne.

 In October 2024, it was reported that Ma would join Nankai University where he will serve as chair professor at the Chern Institute of Mathematics.